Wheeland Beach on the island of Providenciales in the Turks and Caicos The secluded Wheeland Beach on Providenciales.

 An access to Wheeland Beach along the old Northwest Point Trail.

-Wheeland Beach is quite beautiful, yet due to being exposed to the typical eastern trade winds, the coast often has choppy water conditions, and flotsam and sea weed is typically present on the beach.
+Wheeland Beach is quite beautiful—yet, due to being exposed to the typical eastern trade winds, the coast often has choppy water conditions and flotsam and seaweed on the beach.

 During atypically calm weather conditions, interesting snorkeling can be had at the many coral heads found off the beach.